cestastanford/hdlab-web/_posts/2014-07-28-palladio-faqs-0-6-0 copy.md

 layout: post
 title:  "Palladio FAQ"
 author: Mark Braude
-date:   2014-06-20 11:34:22
+date:   2014-07-28 11:34:22
 category: palladio
 published: true
 tags:
-excerpt: "The FAQs have been updated for our June 2014 release, 0.5.0, to reflect the new features and fixes."
+excerpt: "The FAQs have been updated for our July 2014 release, 0.6.0, to reflect the new features and fixes."

 ---